raselneck/rex/readme.md

 1. Make sure you have an NVIDIA GPU.
 2. Make sure your GPU supports CUDA 7.0.
 3. Make sure your GPU supports OpenGL 4.0.
+4. Make sure your GPU supports at least compute and SM 3.0.
-4. Have the CUDA SDK v7.0 installed.
+5. Have the CUDA SDK v7.0 installed.
      * Later or earlier versions of CUDA may work, but I use 7.0.
-5. Have Visual Studio 2013 installed.
+6. Have Visual Studio 2013 installed.
      * This may work with an earlier version of VS, but I use 2013.
      * This may work on Linux and/or Mac, but I use Windows.